rjpcasalino/blog_bt/src/posts/2022-08-19-Alpine-Up-and-Running.md

 	setup-xorg-base # do magic

 	addgroup <user> audio
-	addgroup <user> audio
 	addgroup <user> input
 	addgroup <user> video

 	# logout so the changes take effect

 	# startx needs xinitrc to load the Xresources file
 	# and start cwm
-	# Either run install.sh from Shangri-la or do whateve u like
+	# Either run install.sh from Shangri-la or do whatever u like
 	touch .xinitrc
-	# or copy contents (TODO make install.sh do that)

 	# before starting X, install setxkbmap for compose key
 	apk add setxkbmap